 If there is one thing I have learned since I began teaching math to 5th graders 10 years ago, it is that students must practice a skill repeatedly.
-Just because a student is able to multiply decimals for the chapter test, does not mean they will remember the skill a month later.
+Just because a students is able to convert gallons to quarts for the chapter test, does not mean they will remember the skill a month later.

-All 5th grade decimal skills are practiced: place value, rounding, comparing, ordering, patterns, adding, subtracting, multiplying and dividing.
+All 5th grade measurement skills are practiced: customary units of measure, metric measures, comparing, conversions, problem solving, and elapsed time.
 Each review has anywhere from 8 to 12 questions and progresses from the easiest to the more difficult skills.
 Please note that this packet does NOT teach the skill, but only serves to review the skill after you have taught it to the students.

 Each review has anywhere from 8 to 12 questions.
 In my classroom I spread the 28 lessons out and usually do not use them one day after another.
 I have other RED lessons that I would mix and match.
 So, for instance, Monday might be Fractions 1 and Tuesday might be Decimals 1.
 By Friday, I may be ready to use Fractions 2.

 Each review is a half-sheet.
 Lesson 1 and Lesson 3 are on page 1.
 Lesson 2 and Lesson 4 are on page 2.
 I do this intentionally.
 If you run page 1 on the front and page 2 on the back and then cut the sheet in half, you will have Fractions 1 on the front and Fractions 2 on the back.
 The entire document is set up this way.
 This saves paper, and allows the teacher to teach the lessons in order and in a more efficient way.